wkalt/puppetdb/doc/api/v1/groups.markdown

 ### POST /v1/groups/:id

-Update the environment, rule, classes, class parameters, and variables of the group with the given ID by submitting a group delta.
+Update the name, environment, parent, rule, classes, class parameters, and variables of the group with the given ID by submitting a group delta.

 #### Request Format